Skip to main content

 7. What entitlements are needed for E-Bill tasks?

-E-Bill entitlements are required to access E-Bill.
+The following E-Bill entitlements are used to manage access to E-Bill:

 Flex-Funding Account